 Spring in India is the temperate season, mainly a transition between winter and summer.
 Spring implies renewal just after winter is leaving.
-Vasant Panchami or Holi is the time when the country welcomes spring season that lasts from March-May before extreme humid temperatures take over most parts of northern India such as New Delhi.
+Vasant Panchami or Holi is the time when the country welcomes the spring season that lasts from March-May before extremely humid temperatures take over most parts of northern India such as New Delhi.

 Travel in spring

 For tourists and adventure enthusiasts, spring is a lovely season.
-The climate is sublime without you freezing in north India and being an off-season, air prices and hotel tariffs are comparatively lower.
-Beach holidays are fun in Goa, Kovalam and Maharashtra.
+The climate is sublime without you freezing in north India and being off-season, air prices and hotel tariffs are comparatively lower.
+Beach holidays are fun in Goa, Kovalam, and Maharashtra.
 Snowfall ends by the end of February even in the hills of Himachal Pradesh and Jammu and Kashmir.

 Paragliding takes off in the hills of Munnar while the state of Rajasthan in western India is yet to experience a hot sun.
-Evenings are cooler in cities of New Delhi, Mumbai and Kolkata as well.
+Evenings are cooler in the cities of New Delhi, Mumbai, and Kolkata as well.
 Leh and Ladakh are also recovering from its landslides and snow blockades to welcome tourists and trekkers.

-The wildlife sanctuaries in the state of Madhya Pradesh, Rajasthan, Uttar Pradesh and Uttarakhand are also worth visiting during this time.
+The wildlife sanctuaries in the state of Madhya Pradesh, Rajasthan, Uttar Pradesh, and Uttarakhand are also worth visiting during this time.
 The animals are mostly out of their dens into the gardens resting and enjoying the pleasant sun break.
-It is worth spotting a tiger on your jungle safari at the Jim Corbett National Park, Ranthambore National Park and Periyar National Park.
+It is worth spotting a tiger on your jungle safari at the Jim Corbett National Park, Ranthambore National Park, and Periyar National Park.

 Most popular spring destinations: Overview

 Indian Holiday brings you a list of places to explore on your journey to the spring destinations in India.
-Your spring break in India will be a memorable one with visit to the following places:
+Your spring break in India will be a memorable one with a visit to the following places:

-Golden Triangle Tour of India – Delhi, Agra and Jaipur are considered the Golden Triangle cities of India and spring is the best time to be here in order to escape extreme humid and cold temperature.
-Rich heritage, colonial buildings, forts, palaces, monuments and museums mark these three cities.
+Delhi, Agra, and Jaipur are considered the Golden Triangle cities of India and spring is the best time to be here in order to escape extremely humid and cold temperatures.
+Rich heritage, colonial buildings, forts, palaces, monuments, and museums mark these three cities.